Mihail-Gerasimov/zarubin_site/src/posts/How-Too-Many-Features-Can-Kill-Your-Product.md

 ---
 title: 'The Paradox of Choice: How Too Many Features Can Kill Your Product'
-description: "There's an old saying: "Appetite comes with eating."
+description: "There's an old saying: Appetite comes with eating.
 This is especially true in software development.
 How many of us have started out wanting to implement a simple sorting function, only to end up with an overly complex system involving ElasticSearch algorithms, filters, tags, and even a system for favoriting content?
 It's a slippery slope that many development teams fall into, driven by the desire to add more features to make their product more appealing."
 image: ''
 date: '07-10-2024'
 type: 'Notes'
-tag: 'All'
+tag: 'Product Management, Business'
 authorName: 'Vitaliy Zarubin'
 authorImage: '/assets/images/author/avatar.png'
 downloadLink: ''